-Adjusted earnings were flat, but ServiceSource’s revenue growth … Read More
+Adjusted earnings were flat, but ServiceSource’s revenue growth was … Read More

 There is a huge amount of news for the stock market to digest this week, with both economic data and company earnings reports.
 The stock market has been unsure of itself the last couple of weeks, wondering if the rally off of the Federal Reserve’s third round of quantitative easing (QE3) was a fake out.
 Now, the market needs company earnings in order to justify its current level; the only problem being, they aren’t expected to grow much over last year’s third quarter.

 There certainly is a positive trend to most of the economic news of late; a lot of people are becoming suspicious about the employment figures, however.
 Leadership in this stock market remains with large-cap technology stocks, and over the next two weeks, market’s largest players will report their corporate earnings.

 One blue chip technology stock that has been hit really hard recently is Intel Corporation (NASDAQ/INTC).
 Ever since Intel announced slowing business conditions due to its operations in the eurozone and increased competition, the stock has been in a sustained downtrend.
 The company reports today; don’t be surprised if management increases its quarterly dividend again to attract investors.
 Intel’s company earnings are material to this market.
 The company’s stock chart is below: